alistairstead/talks/composable-magento/composable-magento.md

 ![](http://blog.lucid.berlin/wp-content/uploads/sites/4/2015/02/r-buckminster-fuller-5.jpg)

 ^ The true power of an engineer is doing more with less.
-Using composable components to deliver functionality should be seen far superior to re-crafting code to solve a problem already solved by someone else.
+Using composable components to deliver functionality should be seen as far superior to re-crafting code to solve a problem already solved by someone else.
 Not least because they may well know more about the problem than you.
+If the solution is fit for purpose then of course you should look to alternatives but first check that you are not being vein.

+---

+## Reuse through reduced MASS

+## $$ mass = \frac{n}{m/s^2} $$

+---

+###

 ---